Hungarian space-age piano scales new heights, creator says

 By Marton Dunai

-SZIGETHALOM, Hungary In the 19th century, piano makers competed to make special instruments for Hungarian virtuoso Franz Liszt, the world's first piano superstar.
+SZIGETHALOM, Hungary, Jan 20 In the 19th century, piano makers competed to make special instruments for Hungarian virtuoso Franz Liszt, the world's first piano superstar.

 Now Hungary is returning the favour with a space-age piano named for its creator, pianist Gergely Boganyi.